 As a virtual team manager, if you are facing one such predicament where choosing among virtual team management tools is a pickle, go for nTask; your team is probably going to thank you later.

 The program is modeled around the SaaS strategy, which is why you don’t have to install it on your computer. nTask’s beautiful interface focuses on ease of use, and user experience.
 It leverages effective team collaboration, monitoring and reporting with 7 modules built natively inside the platform.

 The best thing about nTask is that the team is about to release Version 2.0.
 We heard that the upcoming update will improve the overhaul and introduce many extra features.
 Let’s take a look at the pricing.

 The basic version of nTask is available for free.
-However, they are going to be implementing a flat $2.0 or $2.99 fee per month.
+However, the PRO plan start at $1 per user per month.
 If you ask us, it is a nominal cost to pay for a bundle of inexpensive virtual team management tools.

 2. Slack – Virtual Team Communication App